 In 2009, Rep. Barney Frank (D-MA) introduced a transgender inclusive version of ENDA in the House.
 He introduced it again in 2011 and Sen. Jeff Merkley (D-OR) introduced it into the Senate.
 President Barack Obama supports the bill’s passage.

 On April 25, 2013 Rep. Jared Polis (D-CO) introduced an ENDA bill in the House (H.R.
 1755) and Sen. Jeff Merkley (D-OR) introduced and ENDA bill in the Senate (S. 815).
-The bill has 172 co-sponsors in the House and 48 in the Senate.
-The Senate Committee on Health, Education, Labor and Pensions (HELP) will be holding a hearing on ENDA sometime in July 2013.
-The exact date has yet to be set.
+The bill has 178 co-sponsors in the House and 53 in the Senate.
+On July 10, 2013 the Senate Committee on Health, Education, Labor and Pensions (HELP) reviewed and passed ENDA with a 15-7 vote, making history by approving a trans-inclusive ENDA for the first time.
 Out & Equal continues to work with companies and organizations to implement fully inclusive institutional policies similar to what ENDA would provide employees.

-The decision on whether Congress will move forward with ENDA rests with the leadership of the United States House of Representatives, the Senate and the HELP Committee.
+The decision on whether Congress will move forward with ENDA now rests with the leadership of the United States House of Representatives.
 The time is now for us to tell the new Speaker of the House, John Boehner, and our House Representatives that they must protect all Americans from discrimination by moving ENDA forward immediately.
 It is not acceptable to continue waiting.
 Speak up by contacting your representative’s office and your senator’s office and ask for their support on ENDA.

-Meanwhile, to reach your House Representative, call the U.S. capitol switchboard at 202-224-3121, provide your zip code and ask to be connected to your House Representative.
+To reach your House Representative by phone, call the U.S. capitol switchboard at 202-224-3121, provide your zip code and ask to be connected to your House Representative.
 Contact your member of Congress and encourage him/her to co-sponsor the bill.
 You can locate your Representative here .

 We are continually striving to provide resources that will help create better workplaces for LGBT individuals, in our mission for workplace equality for all, regardless of sexual orientation, gender identity, expression, or characteristics.